Severe Herx Reaction Lyme Disease: When Symptoms Escalate Quickly

 How Severe Can a Herx Reaction Be?

-Importantly, the presence—or absence—of a Herx reaction does not reliably indicate how well treatment is working.
+The presence—or absence—of a Herx reaction does not reliably indicate treatment effectiveness.

 Clinical Perspective

-In some cases, adjusting how treatment is introduced—such as starting at a lower dose—may help improve tolerance.
+In some cases, adjusting how treatment is introduced—such as starting at a lower dose—may improve tolerance.

 Clinical Takeaway